BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 public static string $type = 'articles';
 ```

-Then we have the `attributes`, as we already saw, they are defined into the `fields` method.
+Then, we have the `attributes` that are defined into the `fields` method.

 ### Meta
-The last piece would be the `meta`, by default here we have some authorizations over the entity.
+The last piece would be the `meta`, where we have some authorizations over the entity.
 Authorizations are
-computed based on the policy methods, for example the `authorizedToShow` represent the response of the `show` method
+computed based on the policy methods.
+For example, the `authorizedToShow` represents the response of the `show` method
 from the related policy (PostPolicy in our example).

 You can customize the `meta` by creating your own `resolveShowMeta` method: